brainhack-school2020/Biosignal-Emotions-BHS-2020/README.md

 Danielle:

- I’m a master’s student working on the development of a device for students on the autism spectrum.
-The project envisions a device that can address students’ auditory sensitivities by filtering out distressing classroom sounds in real-time.
-I plan to use machine learning techniques for the following 2 components of the project:
+I’m a master’s student working on the development of a technology for students on the autism spectrum.
+The project envisions a device that can address students’ auditory sensitivities by filtering out distressing classroom sounds.
+The BrainHack School was a great opportunity for me to work on a practical project with open data before getting to collect my own.

- 1. Audio event classification for the detection of identified classroom sounds
- 2. Biosignal-based automatic emotion recognition for the detection of sound-induced distress

- Assuming that #2 is where I can make the most of the expertise of fellow BrainHack school participants, I thought I could focus on biosignal processing for automatic emotion recognition during the project weeks.
+During the project weeks, my goals were to:
+- Get more experience with Git and GitHub (very limited before)
+- Improve my Python skills
+- Deepen my understanding of applied machine learning
+- Use high-performance computing for the first time

 Achraf: